 Remove any of the wet and moldy porous items from the room, including books, furniture, and mattresses.
 Next, cut stained or musty smelling carpet into six by eight feet squares for removal.
 Wet the dry, moldy areas as needed before moving them.
 As you remove the carpeting sections, roll them up in plastic and duct tape it shut.

 Turn off the power to the house before cutting into the walls.
 You’ll want to carefully poke a hole through damaged areas to expose electrical wires before using a saw.
 A screwdriver works well to expose wires.
 Remove any baseboards, as well, and discard them.

 In clearly damaged areas, cut into the drywall, taking care to avoid the now exposed electrical wiring.
 Cutting open the wall allows you to check the area behind it and lets the wall dry at the same time.
 You are looking for more than just mold.
 Moisture damage left unchecked will likely lead to rot.

 Grab the mist sprayer and wet down drywall that is obviously moldy along with the insulation under it.
 Double bag all material as you remove it and secure the bags tightly.

 Cut out any damaged wood studs and sheathing.
 In areas where removal is impossible, clean the wood thoroughly.
 Leave it exposed long enough for it to dry out and then spray it down a preservative.

 Clean Off the Mold

-According to Angie’s List, you should only use an EPA-registered disinfectant cleaner on decks and fences to avoid damaging the wood.
+You should only use an EPA-registered disinfectant cleaner on decks and fences to avoid damaging the wood.
 Professional mold removers often use these.
 If not available, fill a bucket with one quart of water and 1/2 cup bleach.
 Work the solution into the surface areas and then allow them to dry naturally.
 It may take more than one cleaning to completely remove the mold.